What is an interest only mortgage?

 NatWest mortgages are available to over 18s.
 Your home or property may be repossessed if you do not keep up repayments on your mortgage.

-You will need to have a plan in place to repay your capital at the end of the mortgage term.
+It's essential that you have a realistic plan ready to repay your capital once you reach the end of the mortgage term.

-- We may contact you from time to time and ask you to show us that you’re in a position to pay off your mortgage at the end of the term.
+We may check in with you occasionally and ask you to show us that you’re on track and in a healthy position to pay off your mortgage by the end of the agreement.

-- If your repayment plan is not on track, you need to take action now either to save more or switch to a repayment mortgage.
-There is no charge to switch to a repayment mortgage if this is a suitable option for you.
+If you aren’t on target to meet your repayment plan then you need to take action quickly.
+Either you need to save more or switch to a repayment mortgage.
+We won’t charge you to switch to a repayment mortgage if we agree that it’s a suitable option for you.

 Information for interest only mortgage customers

 The Financial Conduct Authority (FCA) has published its research into consumers’ ability to repay their interest-only mortgages when they mature.
 The findings show that many people should be in a good position to repay their mortgage when it is due for repayment.

 However some borrowers will need to take control of their mortgage repayment planning now.
 To that end the FCA, the Council of Mortgage Lenders (CML) and the Building Societies Association (BSA) are working together to ensure lenders contact their borrowers in order to prompt them into checking their plan for repayment is on track and considering the options available to them.

 The FCA believes that with careful planning, consideration and engagement with their lender, many interest only borrowers should be able to find a viable way to pay off their mortgage if they take control now.